iBet uBet web content aggregator. Adding the entire web to your favor.

 According to Homer, the Chimera, who was reared by Araisodarus (the father of Atymnius and Maris, Trojan warriors killed by Nestor's sons Antilochus and Trasymedes), was "a bane to many men".[10]
 As told in the Iliad, the hero Bellerophon was ordered by the king of Lycia to slay the Chimera (hoping the monster would kill Bellerophon).
 Still, the hero, "trusting in the signs of the gods", succeeded in killing the Chimera.[11]
 Hesiod adds that Bellerophon had help in killing the Chimera, saying, "her did Pegasus and noble Bellerophon slay".[12]

 Apollodorus gave a more complete account of the story.
 Iobates, the king of Lycia, had ordered Bellerophon to kill the Chimera (who had been killing cattle and had "devastated the country") since he thought that the Chimera would instead kill Bellerophon, "for it was more than a match for many, let alone one".[13]
-But the hero mounted his winged horse Pegasus (which had sprung from the blood of the Medusa)[14] "and soaring on high shot down the Chimera from the height."[15]
+But the hero mounted his winged horse Pegasus (who had sprung from the blood of Medusa)[14] "and soaring on high shot down the Chimera from the height."[15]

 Iconography